 I have since August 2016 worked as a programmer at Paradox Development Studio.
 Video games has always been one of my largest interests, and being able to combine this passion with my love for software development is wonderful.

-I currently work on the 4X grand strategy video game Stellaris at Paradox Development Studio, where my contributions can be seen since (including) the expansion Leviathans.
-I do general gameplay programming, but am in particular responsible for multiplayer stability.
+I’ve spent 1.5 years working on the 4X grand strategy video game Stellaris at Paradox Development Studio (PDS), where my contributions can be seen from the expansion Leviathans to the expansion Apocalypse (inclusive).
+My work mostly revolved around gameplay programming, but I was in particular responisble for multiplayer stability.
+I also contributed in other areas such as graphics and scripting.
+Currently I’m involved in a secret project at PDS.

 The summer of 2015 was spent working as a web developer at 5 Monkeys, where I continued the development of a website for a major chain of building suppliers.
 I worked with features, fixes and integration of a new product segment.
 The work climate was relaxed but focused, and we valued dynamic development with close customer collaboration.
 This blog post describes some takeaway points from my time at 5 Monkeys.